 Market Value is important if you are as old as I am.
 Your heirs need to know.
 I trust you have told them generally how to dispose of your collection.

-each item you acquire a serial number and mark all its accessories with
+item you acquire a serial number and mark all its accessories with that number.

-that number.
-One way to do this is to buy four sets of consecutively
+One way to do this is to buy four sets of consecutively numbered gummed labels.

 I use pretty much the system outlined above but I store the data in an Access database--actually three linked Access databases—a model database, a specimen database and a vendor database.
 (This is ‘way more complicated than necessary.)
 The principal benefit in using a database is its “report” capability.
 My database prints separate labels to be kept with the slide rule, the case, the box, and the instructions.
 It also prints a full page report on each rule—including a picture of the specimen—which I collect in a loose-leaf notebook.
 (Sample page shown at right.)
 Various summaries of the entire collection are available, too.